Phantas0s/garden/content/post/building_mouseless_book_marketing.md

 {{< picture src="/garden/images/2022/building_a_book/06_marketing.jpg" webp="/garden/images/2022/building_a_book/06_marketing.webp" alt="Building Your Mouseless Development Environment was on the front page of Hacker News!">}}

-This series of article rambles about the book I've written, [Building Your Mouseless Development Environment](https://themouseless.dev/).

 {{<series>}}
 {{<mouseless_book_series>}}
 {{</mouseless_book_series>}}